 In This Article

 As more people make the switch from traditional chemicals to natural ingredients in their beauty products, the hype and curiosity around essential oils and their potential skin benefits continues to grow.
 And although dermatologists can get behind some essential oils (like tea tree oil), not all are recommended to be used on the skin.
 A major misconception is that if an ingredient is natural, it must be skin-friendly, but before you go slathering a bunch of essential oils on your face, take a second to learn about them.
 First up: Eucalyptus oil.
-The plant-based ingredient with a signature spicy scent has long been said to help with colds and sinus congestion, but how helpful is it for your complexion when applied topically?
+The plant-based ingredient with a signature spicy scent has long been said to help with colds and sinus congestion, according to our experts, but how helpful is it for your complexion when applied topically?
 To find out, we asked board-certified dermatologists Y. Claire Chang, MD, from Union Square Laser Dermatology in NYC, and Deanne Mraz Robinson, MD, of Modern Dermatology in Westport, CT.
 Here's what the experts have to say about the benefits of eucalyptus oil and whether or not you should be using this natural ingredient on your skin.

 Type of ingredient: Essential oil